mathbrook/GIF-Caption-Creator/ReadMe.md

 <sup>1</sup> - Required on Linux

+The direct executable path for FFmpeg must be added to the "Path" Environment variable on Windows (for the time being).
 ---
 ## Linux Installation & Usage
 `sudo apt-get install git python3-apt python3-pip python3-tk ffmpeg pngquant gifsicle`